ESPRI-Mod/synda/docs/log.rst

 Transfer Module
 ***************
+Version 3.34 - 2021-04-02
+    - bug correction :
+      - Default selection file for CMIP6 project is now delivered empty.
+It can be customized under user control (issue # 178 : Dataset not found but available on ESGF web interface)
+    - Documentation update
 Version 3.33 - 2021-03-31
     - bug correction :
       - issue # 177 : synda now allows that ESGF openIDs are case sensitive